n8n-io/bash-dash/README.md

 You can find the different codes for colors and formatting options (e.g., bold, underline) [here](https://misc.flogisoft.com/bash/tip_colors_and_formatting).

+### Call a test Webhook

+You can call a test webhook by adding `--test` as the last parameter of a command.
+The command will then call the URL that was defined as `TEST-URL`.
+If a test webhook has not been defined, the command will replace `/webhook/` with `/webhook-test/` in the URL.

+## Examples
+There are many possible use-cases of Bash-Dash.
+To give you some ideas, here are some examples:

+- `weather berlin` to return the current weather in Berlin.
+You can find the workflow [here](https://n8n.io/workflows/986).
+- `sms wife Will be home late` to send a messge to your partner
+- `serverStats production1` to return server statistics

 ## Backend

 You can use Bash-Dash with anything that can receive HTTP request calls.

+The requests that bash-dash makes are by default GET-requests.
+Optional call-commands that are supplied will be sent as query parameters.
+The server has at least 2 minutes to send a response, which is then printed in the terminal.

 ## License